Form I-751, Explained

 Once the form is completed, you will need to send it to the U.S. government by mail.
 The address you’ll use depends on which U.S. state you’re in.
 You can check where to send your completed I-751 here.

 The information required to complete Form I-751 is fairly straightforward.
 Let’s look at each part of the form individually.

 This section asks for basic personal information, such as your name, marital status, and other personal information.
 Other questions that may not be as obvious:

 Alien Registration Number (or “A-Number”): You can find this number on your green card, where it is labeled “USCIS#”.
 You can also find this number on your past correspondence with USCIS.

-USCIS Online Account Number: This is different from your A-Number, but don’t worry about it if you don’t have one.
+USCIS Online Account Number: This is different from your A-Number.
+Do not worry about it if you don’t have one.
 If you have used USCIS online services in the past, you can log in to your account and find your account number on your profile page.

 Mailing and physical addresses: You may live at a different address than where you receive mail.
 If someone other than you accepts mail on your behalf, include their name on line 15.a., where it reads: “In Care Of Name.”